Aside from hiking, biking is one of my favorite activities during weekends or short vacations.

 There had been a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

-1 Bamberg is situated at the Regnitz, but the Main is only a few kilometres away
+1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometres away

 The Rhine-Main-Danube Canal is part of a bigger canal system constructed for big cargo-ships.
 This system as a whole (Europakanal) offers a navigable connection between the North Sea and the Black Sea.

-The economic significance of the canal has declined in the last decades however.
-Presently it is exploited to an increasing degree for touristic purposes.
+The economic significance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.

-The illustrated bicycle track is completely plane and doesn’t feature major challenges.
+The below illustrated bicycle track is entirely plane and doesn’t feature major challenges.

 The track starts in Nürnberg at the Wöhrder See in the district Jobst, leads shortly after through Fürth, later through Erlangen and Forchheim and ends at the train station in Bamberg.

-There exist a couple of different trails alongside the canal so variations of the tour are not a problem.
+There exist a couple of different trails alongside the canal so variations of the tour are not a big deal.